How do sinners obtain God’s gift of eternal salvation?

-Peter said it this way when he was preaching the Gospel to unbelievers in the temple: “Repent therefore, and turn again, that your sins may be blotted out”, Acts 3:18.
-To repent is a change of mind.
-You get new thoughts about God.
-You realise He is the creator whom you should worship and obey.
-You get new thoughts about yourself.
-You realise you have sinned against God, and that your sins have earned you eternal punishment in hell.
-You get new thoughts about Christ.
-You realise that his death on the cross is the only hope for sinners to obtain eternal life.
+Peter said it this way when he was preaching the Gospel to unbelievers in the temple: “Repent therefore, and turn back, that your sins may be blotted out” (Acts 3:19).
+So, to repent is a change of mind.
+You get new thoughts about God, realizing He is the creator whom you should worship and obey.
+You get new thoughts about yourself, realizing you have sinned against God, and that your sins have earned you eternal punishment in hell.
+As a result, you get new thoughts about Christ.
+You realize that his death on the cross is the only hope for sinners to obtain eternal life.

 Because of this change of thought, there is also a change of direction.
-‘Turn again’ in this verse means turning away from sin and turning to God.
-Sinners turn to God and cast themselves on him, because they know Christ’s death on the cross is their only hope for forgiveness of sins and Christ’s resurrection is their only hope for eternal life on the new earth that the Lord prepares for all his children.
+“Turn back” in this verse means turning away from sin and turning to God.
+Sinners turn to God and cast themselves on Him, because they know Christ’s death on the cross is their only hope for forgiveness of sins and Christ’s resurrection is their only hope for eternal life on the new earth that the Lord prepares for all His children.
 That is the fifth step in the process.
 ‘Calling on Christ’ is not just a prayer for salvation.
 It is a total surrender to Christ, a total trust in Christ, based upon an understanding of the Gospel.

 New direction of life